Riemannian Langevin Algorithm for Solving Semidefinite Programs: Technical Results on Special Stochastic Processes

 Similarly observe that $\epsilon h$ is a supersolution for all $\epsilon > 0$, and $-\epsilon h$ is a subsolution for all $\epsilon > 0$.
 Then by the maximum principle for parabolic super/subsolutions \citep[Section 7.1.4, Theorem 8]{evans2010partial}, the maximum of $h$ is attained at the boundary $\de (0,\infty)^2 = \{x=0\} \cup \{t=0\}$.
 Furthermore, we also have that $ -\epsilon h \leq v \leq \epsilon h$ for all $\epsilon > 0$.
 Therefore we must also have $v \equiv 0$, hence the solution is unique.

 \end{proof}

-While it is well known that the $Y_t$ is a transformed non-central Chi-squared random variable for standard parameters that leads to mean reversion and $\ell \geq 2$, we need to extend this result to the general case.
+While it is well known that the $Y_t$ is related a transformed non-central Chi-squared random variable for standard parameters, but we need to extend this result to the general case.
 In particular, we cannot guarantee that $Y_t$ does not hit $0$.
 We start by showing the characteristic function is indeed the desired one.

 \begin{lemma} [Characteristic Function of $Y_t$] Let $\{Y_t\}_{t\geq 0}$ be the (unique strong) solution of \cref{eq:cir_process}.
 Then we have the following formula for the characteristic function

 \end{lemma}